 Information for the Employee

 If you are already in the U.S. on a different visa status, the H-1B petition would include a request to change your status.
-If you are currently on a J-1 Visa, you may not be eligible for a change of status.
-When the H-1B is approved, you will receive a new I-94 card, along with the Approval notice.
-For future travels outside of the U.S., it is necessary to bring your new I-94 card and original H-1B approval notification so that you may apply for a new Visa with H-1B Status.
+If you are currently on a J-1 visa, you may not be eligible for a change of status.
+When the H-1B petition is approved, you will receive a new I-94 card, along with the approval notice.
+For future travels outside of the U.S., it is necessary to bring your new I-94 card and original H-1B approval notification so that you may apply for a new visa with H-1B status.

 Arrival at PLU